AaronTan11/megapot/packages/contracts/README.md

 # MegaPot Smart Contracts

-Decentralized number guessing game built on MegaETH with Chainlink VRF v2.5 for provably fair randomness.
+Decentralized number guessing game built on MegaETH with Gelato VRF for provably fair randomness.

 ## Overview

 MegaPot is a lottery-style game where players purchase numbers from 0000-9999.
-At the end of each round, a verifiably random number is drawn using Chainlink VRF.
+At the end of each round, a verifiably random number is drawn using Gelato VRF (powered by Drand).
 Winners split the pot; if no winner, the entire pot rolls over to create progressively larger jackpots.

 **Key Features:**
 - ERC-20 token (USDm) for ticket purchases and payouts
-- Chainlink VRF v2.5 for tamper-proof randomness
+- Gelato VRF for tamper-proof randomness (free on testnet!)
 - Configurable round duration, platform fee, and number price
 - Parameter changes only take effect on next round (never mid-round)
 - Full event emission for transparency and on-chain audit trail